Labor Support Acupuncture

-Labor induction acupuncture prepares the body by regulating hormones, calming the nervous system, and stimulating points for ripening.
+Labor support acupuncture prepares the body by regulating hormones and calming the nervous system.
 Here’s how it helps:

 Cervical Ripening